Palouse to Cascades State Park Trail

 Improvements have been made to the portion west of the Columbia River, and plans are in place to improve the 9-mile segment from Malden to Rosalia on the eastern portion.
 The center section, between Royal City Junction and Warden has intact rail; it is not used as part of the recreational trail at this time.

 From Renslow to the Columbia River: The trail runs through the Yakima Training Center, managed by the U.S Army.
 Trail users are required to self-register at one of the two trailheads at Renslow (west) or Doris (east).
-View other rules (PDF) for using the trail through the Yakima Training Center.

 Registration form - between Beverly and the Idaho border: Washington State Parks now manages the entire trail from Beverly to the Idaho border.
 Users must pre-register to use this section of the trail.
 Registration can be completed up to a year in duration.
-Individual trail users and groups of 19 and less may complete and submit the registration online.
+Individual trail users and groups of 19 and less may view trail etiquette and complete and submit the registration online.
 Groups of 20 or more should call the park office at (509) 337-6457.

 Plan ahead Long distance through-hikes or cycling trips require planning and extra gear and provisions, particularly water.
 Some detours are needed around rail lines, missing bridges and private property.
 Be sure to check conditions before you go.
 The state-managed corridor is typically 50 feet on either side of the center of the trail, but this varies.
 Please respect private property along the trail.